dscharrer/innoextract/README.md

-# Inno Extract - A tool to unpack installers created by Inno Setup
+# innoextract - A tool to unpack installers created by Inno Setup

-[Inno Setup](http://www.jrsoftware.org/isinfo.php) is a tool to create installers for Microsoft Windows applications.
-Inno Extracts allows to extract such installers under non-windows systems without running the actual installer using wine.
-Inno Extract currently supports installers created by Inno Setup 1.2.10 to 5.5.2.
+[Inno Setup](http://www.jrsoftware.org/isinfo.php) is a tool to create installers for Microsoft Windows applications. innoextract allows to extract such installers under non-windows systems without running the actual installer using wine. innoextract currently supports installers created by Inno Setup 1.2.10 to 5.5.2.

-Inno Extract is available under the ZLIB license - see the LICENSE file.
+innoextract is available under the ZLIB license - see the LICENSE file.

 See the website for [Linux packages](http://constexpr.org/innoextract/#packages).